Do you think you might have a problem with alcohol? We’re going to tell you the signs to look out for that point to an alcohol problem.

 - Drinking or being sick from drinking interfered with major obligations like home, work, or school

-- Continued to drink alcohol despite its negative impact on relationships, such as family and friends
+- Continued to drink alcohol despite its negative impact on relationships, such as with family and friends

 - Lost interest in activities and hobbies because of alcohol use